oort77/bookmarks-search-v2/README.md

 **Configuration and setup**

 The system requres a PostgreSQL database engine to be installed and configured.
 Path to your browser's bookmarks file has to be specified as well in ```.streamlit/secrets.toml```.
+Refer to ```setup.md```

 If you wish to block certain sites from being parsed, include them in ```black_list.toml```.